X-CASH-official/xcash-dpops/README.md

 ## Manual VS Autoinstall
 XCASH_DPOPS does provide a [autoinstall script](https://github.com/X-CASH-official/XCASH_DPOPS/blob/master/scripts/autoinstallerd/autoinstaller.sh) to make the installation process easier.
 The script can also be run in an update mode to update any needed x-network repositories or newer third party dependencies.

+The recommended installation type is to read over how to manually install XCASH_DPOPS, but to use the autoinstaller to install XCASH_DPOPS, since the autoinstaller does allow for custom settings.

 To learn more about the auto installation process you can read the [auto installation process](#auto-installation-process) in the appendix section